Material Inkjet Compiler#

 Liquid keep-out#

 If liquid_keep_out_distance > 0, the liquid material is removed from the local mixture when the sample lies within that distance of the surface (using the signed distance).
-Your MaterialDefs must include a material named "liquid" in that mode, or construction raises an error.
+Your MaterialDefs must include a material named "liquid" or "M.Cleanser" in that mode, or compile() raises an error.
 Use this when your process should avoid assigning liquid near boundaries.

 Missing VOLUME_FRACTIONS inside the solid#